D2jc/PrizePicksPredictor/README.md

 ## Conclusion

-> FROM INSTRUCTIONS: This is where you do a mind dump on your opinions and possible future directions.
-Basically what you wish you could have done differently.
-Here you close with final thoughts.

-TODO
+This project has been very hectic with being able to use an API for using our data, preprocessing the data, and creating models that can somewhat have a better guess than random choice.
+We approached this challenge with two distinct machine learning algorithms, being Long short-term memory (LSTM) Neural Network, and a Random Forest Classifier.
+Though our basic LSTM NN model had struggle in correctly predicting our player projections, we believed that it was able to perform better than a blind guess, which was our intention for the entire project.
+In our second model, the Random Forest Classifier, we have seen major improvement in accuracy performance.
+While the models we implemented were pretty effective in terms of the goal of our project, looking back, we believe that we could have explored more specialized architectures such as Attention-based LSTMs or Gradient Boosting Machines.
+Additionally, incorporating a wider range of features, creating new features, and employing advanced ensemble techniques could have further enhanced the predictive performance and robustness of our models.
+Looking ahead, there a ton of more work to be done in regards to this project.
+First, using more external data sources, such as advanced player stats or play-by-play data, could provide better contextual insights for each prediction, especially when a player plays against a specific team.
+Additionally, changing from a fixed PrizePicks lines to dynamic predictions that update in real time as lines shift throughout the day could also create a more robust and adaptable framework.
+Towards the end of our project, being able to create a pipeline that streamlines data preprocessing, feature engineering, and model evaluation, into an automated end-to-end system would significantly improve efficiency and scalability.
+Finally, the development of a user-friendly interface to display predictions could make this tool accessible and engaging to the public.

 ---------

 ## Statement of Collaboration:

-- Minchan Kim, Group Member: Contributed to code and report
+- Minchan Kim, Group Member: Contributed to the code and writing the report.
-- David Moon, Group Member: Contributed to code and report
+- David Moon, Group Member: Contributed to the code and writing the report.
-- Rohil Kadekar, Group Member: Contributed to code and report
+- Rohil Kadekar, Group Member: Contributed to the code and writing the report.
-- Jason Kim, Group Member: Contributed to code and report
+- Jason Kim, Group Member: Contributed to the code and writing the report.
-- Mihir Joshi, Group Member: Contributed to code and report
+- Mihir Joshi, Group Member: Contributed to the code and writing the report.

 No members of the team consulted any non-members for any aspect of the project.
 No members of the team utilized any resources other than publicly available documentation in the development and writing processes of all milestones of the project.
 As this project is publicly available and completed for educational purposes, other individuals are permitted to responsibly use and build upon our work for non-commercial purposes.